MarimoElectronics/Yonaguni-docs/README.md

 | 4 | In/Out | PM_SDA | I2C SDA |

-#### **LTC2974/2977 PMBus Power Manager Write Protect Pin (J12)**
+#### **LTC2977/2974 PMBus Power Manager Write Protect Pin (J12)**
-If short J12, WP pin of LTC2974/2977 become low.
+  If short J12, WP pin of LTC2974/2977 become low, and LTC2977/TC2974 is ready for programming.
+  Normally J12 is open and used with the LTC2977/TC2974 write-protected.

   For more information about write protection function refer LTC2974/2977's datasheet.

 ## **Software Overview**
+  **'To be confirmed'**